tensorly/viz/docs/about_tensors.rst

 .. figure:: figures/cp_tensor.svg
-   :alt: Illustration of a coupled matrix factorization
+   :alt: Illustration of a CP tensor
    :width: 90 %

 Above, we see an illustration of the notation used in ComponentVis.